shhossain/computer_science/README.md

 Read more about these concepts of OOP [here](Object%20Oriented%20Programming/readme.md)

+## [Functional Programming].(Functional%20Programming/readme.md)

+In computer science, functional programming is a programming paradigm where programs are constructed by applying and composing functions.
+It is a declarative programming paradigm in which function definitions are trees of expressions that map values to other values, rather than a sequence of imperative statements which update the running state of the program.

+In functional programming, functions are treated as first-class citizens, meaning that they can be bound to names (including local identifiers), passed as arguments, and returned from other functions, just as any other data type can.
+This allows programs to be written in a declarative and composable style, where small functions are combined in a modular manner.

+Functional programming is sometimes treated as synonymous with purely functional programming, a subset of functional programming which treats all functions as deterministic mathematical functions, or pure functions.
+When a pure function is called with some given arguments, it will always return the same result, and cannot be affected by any mutable state or other side effects.
+This is in contrast with impure procedures, common in imperative programming, which can have side effects (such as modifying the program's state or taking input from a user).
+Proponents of purely functional programming claim that by restricting side effects, programs can have fewer bugs, be easier to debug and test, and be more suited to formal verification procedures.

+Functional programming has its roots in academia, evolving from the lambda calculus, a formal system of computation based only on functions.
+Functional programming has historically been less popular than imperative programming, but many functional languages are seeing use today in industry and education.

+Some example of functional programming languages are:
+- <a href="https://lisp-lang.org/"> Common Lisp </a>
+- <a href="https://www.scheme.org/"> Scheme </a>
+- <a href="https://racket-lang.org/"> Racket </a>
+- <a href="https://www.erlang.org/"> Erlang </a>
+- <a href="https://www.haskell.org/"> Haskell </a>
+- <a href="https://fsharp.org/"> F# </a>
+- <a href="https://cs.lmu.edu/~ray/notes/introml/"> ML </a>

+Functional programming is derived historically from the *lambda calculus*.
+Lambda calculus is a frameworkeveloped by Alonzo Church to study computations with functions.
+It is often called "the smallest programming language in the world."
+It provides a defintion of what is computable and what is not.
+It is equivalaent to a Turing machine in its computational ability and anything computable by the lambda calculus, just like anything computable by a Turing machine, is computable.
+It provides a theoretical frammework for describing functions and their evaluations.

+Some essential concepts of functional programming are:
+- Pure functions
+- Recursion
+- Referential transparancy
+- Functions as first class and higher order functions
+- Variable are immutable.

 ## [Operating Systems](Operating%20Systems/readme.md)
 An operating system (or OS for short) acts as an intermediary between a computer user and computer hardware.
 The purpose of an operating system is to provide an environment in which a user can execute programs conveniently and efficiently.